Manpage logo

 Print this help text and exit (Windows only).

-Silently register blend−file extension, then exit (Windows only).
+Register blend−file extension for all users, then exit (Windows & Linux only).

 −v or −−version